_MG_3449 jjjjjjj

 Dr. Michael Gibbert

-Professor at Universita Della Svizzera Italiana; Adjunct Professor & Director of the Sustainability Lab at EHL
+Program Co-Director & Professor at USI; Adjunct Professor and Sustainability Lab Director at EHL

 Michael (Ph.D.
 St. Gallen University, M.Com.
 Stellenbosch, South Africa) is full professor of sustainable consumption at Università della Svizzera italiana (USI) in Lugano, and Adjunct Professor at EHL.
 He previously served on the faculty of Bocconi, was a research associate at INSEAD, and completed part of his Ph.D. at Yale School of Management.
 He is also academic director of EHL’s Sustainability Lab, which was founded to explore how using fewer resources can lead to surprising new customer experiences (after all, popular parlance suggests that sometimes ‘less is more’).